-29 marketing tips for a successful contractor lead generation strategy
+29 tips to create a successful contractor lead generation strategy

 2) Have an Unique Value Proposition(UVP)

 To become a lead our ideal customer needs to see the value in what we do.
 And to they need to see it quickly.
 Statistics say if a potential customer does not see the value in what we do within five seconds upon visiting our website they will bounce.

 Consequently we need a Unique Value Proposition (UVP).
 A UVP often found at the top of your home page: quickly describes who we are, what we do, and the major benefits of working with us.